tiebanluyu/shishu/README.en.md

 The integer part is returned for the first time, and the rest is the decimal part.

-Four bits are returned at a time.
-Int format
+Four bits are returned at a time with Int format.

-Infinite iteration, please use break
+Infinite iteration, please use  **break**